martysama0134/how-to-general/freebsd-tips/how-to-analyze-a-core-dump.md

 >gdb-8.1_1                      GNU GDB of newer version than comes with the system
 # install it
 pkg install gdb-8
+# now search how it's called the binary name
+gdbPRESSTAB
 # now to run it, you must call it gdb8 instead of gdb
+gdb801
 ```

-Important: After that, you need to run the correct binary version like [this](res/gdb-choose.mp4).

 The instruction `bt full` returns the full backtrace, instead of doing just `bt`.